ThePhD/ThePhD.github.io/_posts/2018-10-25-Big Papers - Optional.md

 ---
 layout: post
-title: San Diego Pregame - Non-Optional Optional Choices
+title: San Diego Pregame - Optional Choices to Make
 feature-img: "assets/img/2018-10-25/choose.jpg"
-thumbnail: "assets/img/2018-10-23/san-diego.jpg"
+thumbnail: "assets/img/2018-10-25/choose.jpg"
 tags: [C++, future, optional, standards, proposals, review, ⌨️, 📜]
 excerpt_separator: <!--more-->
 ---

-Alright, with the last two blog posts the warm up is done.
-It's time we tackled a much larger paper in the San Diego mailing:<!--more--> optional.
+The warm up is done, and it is time to choose.
+Not between Apples and Pears (would pick apples, by the way).
+It's time to make some choices about something that's been looming over the Standards Committee for a long time, and is part of two pretty important papers in the San Diego mailing:<!--more--> optional.

-Now, before some of you sharpen your rebind and assign-through spears and point them in my direction: this will not talk about rebind and assign-through.
+Now, before some of you sharpen your rebind spears and assign-through broadswords and brandish them in my direction: this will not talk about rebind and assign-through.
 Because, at the end of the day, those choices are irrelevant to the 2 proposals on the table that need to be discussed: [p0798 - Monadic operations for `std::optional`](https://wg21.link/p0798) and [p1172 - a simple, practical optional reference for C++](https://wg21.link/p1175).

 First, however, a bit of history.
 You can skip down to "The Practicality of References" if you are not interested in the backstory bits.